France is roiled by protests after police killed a teenager. Here's why

 How are officials reacting?

-From the mayor to the president, authorities expressed their condolences and support for Nahel's family this week, along with a pledge to hold police accountable.
+From the mayor to the president, authorities expressed their condolences and support for Nahel's family, along with a pledge to hold police accountable.
 But as protests intensified, leaders have increasingly focused on trying to control the crowds and prevent damage, deploying tens of thousands of police.

 "A teenager was killed.
 That is inexplicable and unforgivable," President Emmanuel Macron said Tuesday, during a visit to Marseille.